Inedo/upack/README.md

 # upack.exe

-upack.exe *(or upack.go)* is a command-line tool used to create and install universal packages; you can also see which packages are installed on a machine.
+upack.exe is a command-line tool used to create and install universal packages; you can also see which packages are installed on a machine.

 ## Installation